 Obviously this needs to be at the top of the list.
-And there are a couple of ways you might like to see the falls… by foot or by air.
+And there are a couple of ways you might like to see Victoria Falls… by foot or by air.

 The falls stretch across a 1.7km wall.
 Plan to get there early in the morning and we recommend taking a light rain jacket.
 Depending on when you go in the year, will depend on how wet you are going to get.
 From February to May the falls are at their peak.
 During this time of year, the volume of water spray coming off the falls will certainly drench onlookers.